atom2ueki/CommitBuddy/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests if you have suggestions or improvements.
+Please feel free to submit a Pull Request.

 ---